ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 	}
 }
 ```
-Below code sample is Nested Object Literal, Here address is an object inside employee object.
+The code sample below is Nested Object Literal, Here address is an object inside employee object.

 ```javascript
 var employee = {